School of Nursing and Allied Health

 It is our philosophy that achieving true health is far more than just avoiding or treating sickness — it’s about promoting the wholeness of the person and the community.
 Students in our nursing programs and kinesiology programs benefit from this holistic approach.
 They bring enthusiasm, care and diligence to our rigorous academic challenges.
 Together, nursing and kinesiology students account for about one-third of the University’s enrollment.

 HCU is a Christian university, and the School of Nursing and Allied Health educates students to show the same care, compassion and global impact shown by Jesus.
-As a Baptist School of Nursing and Allied Health, HCU focuses on the importance of treating the whole patient—and teaching the whole student.
+As a Christian School of Nursing and Allied Health, HCU focuses on the importance of treating the whole patient—and teaching the whole student.
 Both nursing and kinesiology students benefit from small classes with experienced, dedicated faculty who know our students by name and help them grow through a holistic approach that focuses on:

 - Mind – the curriculum is integrated with general studies for a total University experience.